cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 # Saving a backup

-You can save a backup of all databases in the device RAM by selecting "Save Backup" from the menu.
+You can save a backup of all databases in device RAM by selecting "Save Backup" from the menu.
 This will create and save a zip archive with .prc and .pdb files that can be installed again on any PalmOS device at a later point.